bbhunter/commit-stream/README.md

 To filter by email domain:
 ```
-./commit-stream --email '@company.com'
+./commit-stream --email-domain 'company.com'
 ```

 To filter by author name:
 ```
-./commit-stream --name 'John Smith'
+./commit-stream --email-name 'John Smith'
 ```

 Multiple keywords can be specified with a `,` character. e.g.
 ```
-./commit-stream --email '@telsa.com,@ford.com'
+./commit-stream --email-domain 'telsa.com,ford.com'
 ```

-Filtering on domain names specified in a text file with `-df, --dom-file` where the file is the domain (no `@`)
+To filter on a list of domain names specified in a text file, use  `-df, --dom-file`:
 ```
 ./commit-stream --dom-file domainlist.txt
 ```